 - i.
-Standardize pedagogical procedures and assessment of competencies across all levels of education; - ii.
-Ensure the creation of longitudinal linkages for development of knowledge, skills and abilities, from the basic to the complex units; - iii.
-Provide guidelines for a continuum of competences that build up systematically from basic education institutions and feeds into tertiary education and the labour market; - iv.
-Develop assessment procedures that allow for mastery of skills and create learning experiences that encourage opportunities for remedial learning; and - vii.
-Enforcement of performance based learning initiatives within all learning institutions through mobilization of stakeholders in education.
+Standardise pedagogical procedures and assessment of competencies across all levels of education; - ii.
+Ensure the creation of longitudinal linkages for development of knowledge, skills and abilities, from the basic to the complex units; - Provide guidelines for a continuum of competencies that build up systematically from basic education institutions and feeds into tertiary education and the labour market; - iv.
+Develop assessment procedures that allow for mastery of skills and create learning experiences that encourage opportunities for remedial learning and; - vii.
+Enforcement of performance-based learning initiatives within all learning institutions through mobilization of stakeholders in education.

-6.4.3 Initiate organizational linkages and networks to promote adoption and implementation of competency based assessment.
+6.4.3 Initiate organizational linkages and networks to promote adoption and implementation of competency- based assessment i.
+Set up functional units to coordinate competency- based assessment and build bridges between government organizations in charge of curriculum development, implementation and assessment and;